sozip/sozip-spec/spec.md

 However a number of writers, while attempting to "append" to a SOZip-enabled file, actually create a new file from scratch, and will loose the hidden index.

-# Annex F: Pseudo-code for SOZip Deflate stream generation
+# Annex E: Pseudo-code for SOZip Deflate stream generation

 Licensed under public domain or MIT at the choice of the user (that is feel free to reuse and adapt without any constaint).